NexarDeveloper/stock-locator-tool/npm-package/README.md

-# Nexar Global Price and Availability Tool NPM Package
+# Nexar Stock Locator Tool NPM Package

-In this folder is all of the code for our [NPM Package](https://www.npmjs.com/package/@altiumnexar/gpa-tool).
-Please see the [repositories README](https://github.com/NexarDeveloper/nexar-gpa-tool) for more information on the tool.
+In this folder is all of the code for our [NPM Package](https://www.npmjs.com/package/@altiumnexar/stock-locator-tool).
+Please see the [repositories README](https://github.com/NexarDeveloper/stock-locator-tool) for more information on the tool.

 ## Development